Skip to Content

 This recipe is so simple to make!
 It has a crispy, golden exterior and fluffy interior.
 I top mine with powdered sugar, a drizzle of maple syrup, and fresh fruit.

-How to Make the Best French Toast
+How to Make the Best French Toast Breakfast Board

-First beat 4 eggs, 1 teaspoon of vanilla extract, 1/2 teaspoon of ground cinnamon, 1/4 cup of sugar, and a pinch of salt in a mixing bowl until well combined and fluffy.
-Whisk in 1 and 1/2 cups of whole milk then transfer the egg mixture to a shallow dish or pan.
+First, beat 4 eggs, 1 teaspoon of vanilla extract, 1/2 teaspoon of ground cinnamon, 1/4 cup of sugar, and a pinch of salt in a mixing bowl until well combined and fluffy.
+Whisk in 1 and 1/2 cups of whole milk, then transfer the egg mixture to a shallow dish or pan.

-Next, dip the thick bread slices in the egg mixture and let soak on each side for a few minutes, until well saturated but not too soggy.
+Next, dip the thick bread slices in the egg mixture and let them soak on each side for a few minutes, until well saturated but not too soggy.
 When transferring the soaked bread to the skillet for cooking, be sure to let any excess egg mixture drip back into the shallow dish.

 Cook the bread slices over medium heat in a nonstick pan lightly coated with butter until golden brown on both sides, about 1-2 minutes per side.